edoardottt/programming-fundamentals/README.md

 # programming-fundamentals
 Programming fundamentals.

-Material useful for learning Python, start coding and learn how to solve logically real world problems.
+Useful material for learning Python, start coding and learn how to solve logically real world problems.

 Using Python 3.7.x and Spyder IDE